Phase 1: Avengers Assembled

 In 2014, Captain America: The Winter Soldier was released.
 The movie saw the return of HYDRA and left S.H.I.E.L.D. in disarray, while also introducing the new hero known as the Falcon.
 Guardians of the Galaxy was also released introducing the team as well as the Power Stone.
 Though considered a serious gamble at the time, Guardians proved to be a massive hit and one of the highest grossing films of the year.

 The Avengers: Age of Ultron and Ant-Man are both set for 2015 releases.

 On September 24, 2013 Agents of S.H.I.E.L.D. premiered on television.
 The show deals with a small team of S.H.I.E.L.D. agents, lead by agent Phil Coulson, whose job is to handle strange cases.
 The show has seen the introduction of other S.H.I.E.L.D. agents as well as some other characters from the original Marvel universe.

 Phase 3 and Beyond

-In November 2013, it was announced that Netflix would have live-action mini-series based on Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
+In November 2013, it was announced that Netflix would have live-action shows based on Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.